OUR PEOPLE

 John Dwyer

-He was for some years registered with ACC as a counsellor for children and adults who were dealing with sensitive issues and he also worked in a doctors’ practice in Napier taking referrals of adults and children for a range of clinical matters.
-He worked for Waikato University for a year lecturing on the Resource Teachers Learning and Behavior programme.
-He currently works as a registered psychologist in private practice providing psychological assessments for the Family Court, Oranga Tamariki, lawyers and private clients.
+He was for some years registered with ACC as a counsellor for children and adults who were dealing with sensitive issues and he also worked in a doctors’ practice in Napier, taking referrals of adults and children for a range of clinical matters.
+He worked for the University of Waikato for a year lecturing on the Resource Teachers Learning and Behavior programme.
+He currently works as a registered psychologist in private practice providing psychological assessments for the Family Court, Oranga Tamariki, lawyers, and private clients.

 Hawkes Bay Childrens Holding Trust Trish